tn-aixpa/digitalhub-sdk-runtime-modelserve/runtimes/dbt/README.md

-# Dbt module for digitalhub-core
+# Dbt module for oltreai-core

-Digitalhub Dbt runtime to execute functions for Dbt.
+Oltreai Dbt runtime to execute functions for Dbt.